albertocottica/toolkit-micro-site-template/Tutorials/index.md

 Explore the process of [creating branches on GitHub](./create-branch.md) to manage and isolate your toolkit development.

-## How to Create a pages, topic and sub-topics for the toolkit on GitHub
+## How to Create a Folder or File on GitHub

 Detailed instructions on [creating folders, files, pages, topics and sub-topics](./create-file.md) within your toolkit repository for organized content.